A Coherent View of the Quark-Gluon Plasma from Energy Correlators: Calculating the Two-Point Correlator of an In-Medium Jet

 The $n$-th weighted normalised two-point correlator can be written in terms of the inclusive cross-section $\sigma_{ij}$ to produce two hadrons ($i,j$) as \beq \frac{\< \cE^{n}(\vec n_1) \cE^{n}(\vec n_2) \>}{Q^{2n}} =\frac{1}{\sigma} \sum_{ij} \int \frac{\td \sigma_{ij}}{\td \vec n_i \td \vec n_j } \frac{E^{n}_{i} E^{n}_{j}}{Q^{2n}} \delta^{(2)}(\vec n_i - \vec n_{1})\,\delta^{(2)}(\vec n_j - \vec n_{2})\,, \eeq where $E_{i}$ is the lab-frame energy of a final state hadron $i$, and $Q$ is an appropriate hard scale. $\sigma(Q)$ is the integrated cross-section for the studied process.
 In an isotropic environment, 3 of the degrees of freedom in $\{\vec n_1,\vec n_2\}$ correspond $\SO{3}$ symmetries.
 Hence, we will study the distribution \beq \frac{\td \Sigma^{(n)}}{\td \theta} = \int \td \vec n_{1,2}\, \frac{\< \cE^{n}(\vec n_1) \cE^{n}(\vec n_2) \>}{Q^{2n}} \,\delta(\vec n_2 \cdot \vec n_{1} - \cos \theta)\,. \eeq Here we have introduced the short-hand notation $\td x_{1,2} = \td x_{1} \td x_{2}$.

 Let us a consider a situation where a highly energetic massless quark-initiated jet propagates through the QGP.
 Here the relevant hard scale, $Q$, is the jet energy.
 In an experimental realisation of an EEC measurement, that scale can only be determined by inference from the detected final state particles.
 Typically this is done by using a jet algorithm, however doing so transforms the measurement from an inclusive observable to an exclusive one.
-Therefore, the processes of greatest interest to this observable will be the associated production of $\gamma+$jet or $Z+$jet, in which case $Q$ would be either the energy or $p_{T}$ of the tagged $\gamma/Z$.\footnote{If a jet algorithm must be used, the goal will be to let the radius be as large as possible so that edge effects from the cone boundary are small, thus letting the energy weighting in the correlator tame the backgrounds rather than the cone size.} We are interested in the relatively wide angle region of medium modification.
+Therefore, the processes of greatest interest to this observable will be the associated production of $\gamma+$jet or $Z+$jet, in which case $Q$ would be either the energy or $p_{T}$ of the tagged $\gamma/Z$.\footnote{If a jet algorithm must be used, the goal will be to let the radius be as large as possible (ideally twice the angular scale studied) so that edge effects from the cone boundary are small \cite{Komiske:2022enw}, thus letting the energy weighting in the correlator tame the backgrounds rather than the cone size.
+The hard scale should always be defined by the vector boson to remove the effects of a bias on the jet energy scale.} We are interested in the relatively wide angle region of medium modification.
 As the average momentum exchange between the two correlator points goes as $\sim \theta Q$, the wide angle region where $\theta Q \gg \Lambda_{\mathrm{QCD}}$ is largely determined by perturbative physics.
 We therefore write the observable as a sum over inclusive partonic cross-sections:

 where $\hat{\sigma}_{ij}$ is the inclusive cross-section to produce final state partons $i,j$.\footnote{Note that the given result is for single flavour QCD.
 Additional sums over quark flavours should be included for multi-flavour QCD.} $\hat{\sigma}_{ij}$ still contains initial state non-perturbative physics, such as (n)PDFs.
 This factorisation of final state perturbative and non-perturbative physics is of Collins-Soper-Sterman \cite{Collins:1985ue,Collins:1988ig} form and has been proven for energy correlator observables with hadronic initial states \cite{Chen:2020vvp}.
 In principle one can convolute the given partonic result with fragmentation functions or track functions as appropriate for a collider measurement.